JFK (film): Plot

 During his farewell address in 1961, outgoing President Dwight D. Eisenhower warns about the build-up of the military-industrial complex.
-He is succeeded by John F. Kennedy as president, whose time in office is marked by the Bay of Pigs Invasion and the Cuban Missile Crisis until his assassination in Dealey Plaza, Dallas, Texas, on November 22, 1963.
+He is succeeded by John F. Kennedy as president, whose time in office is marked by the Bay of Pigs Invasion, the Cuban Missile Crisis and the Indochina wars until his assassination in Dealey Plaza, Dallas, Texas, on November 22, 1963.
 Ex-Marine and suspected Soviet defector Lee Harvey Oswald is arrested for the murder of police officer J. D. Tippit and arraigned with both murders but is killed by nightclub owner Jack Ruby.
 New Orleans District Attorney Jim Garrison and his team investigate potential New Orleans links to the JFK assassination, including private pilot and activist David Ferrie, but their investigation is publicly rebuked by the federal government and Garrison closes the investigation.

-The investigation is reopened in 1966 after Garrison reads the Warren Report and notices what he believes to be multiple inaccuracies, such as the Single bullet theory.
-Garrison and his staff interrogate people involved with Oswald and Ferrie.
-One such witness is Willie O'Keefe, a male prostitute serving five years in prison for solicitation, who says that he witnessed Ferrie talking with a man called "Clay Bertrand" about assassinating Kennedy, and that he briefly met Oswald.
-Garrison and his team theorize Oswald never actually "defected" and was in fact a double agent of the CIA who was betrayed and framed for the assassination.
+The investigation is reopened in 1966 after Garrison reads the Warren Report and notices what he believes to be multiple inaccuracies, such as the single-bullet theory.
+Garrison and his staff interrogate people involved with Oswald and Ferrie, learning that the two were involved with the CIA in Operation Mongoose.
+One witness, Willie O'Keefe, a male prostitute serving five years in prison for solicitation, says that he witnessed Ferrie talking with a man called "Clay Bertrand" about assassinating Kennedy, and that he briefly met Oswald.
+Garrison and his team theorize Oswald never actually "defected" and was in fact an agent of the CIA who was betrayed and framed for the assassination.

 In 1967, Garrison and his team talk to several witnesses, including Jean Hill, a teacher who says she witnessed a gunman shooting from the "grassy knoll", a small hill, that Secret Service threatened her into saying three shots came from the Texas School Book Depository from which Oswald was said to have shot Kennedy, and her testimony was altered by the Warren Commission.
 Garrison's staff also test fire an empty Carcano rifle from the Depository and conclude that Oswald was too poor a marksman to make the shots, and that there was more than one shooter.
 Garrison comes to believe that "Bertrand" is really New Orleans businessman Clay Shaw.
 Garrison interviews Shaw, who denies having ever met Ferrie, O'Keefe or Oswald.